AliceO2Group/O2OpenAccess/README.md

 or for more comprehensive help `o2-analysistutorial-flow-analysis --help full`

-### Running in singularity container
+For running analysis in singularity containen make use of `cvmfs2go` script from `cvmfs` directory.

-See the content of `cvmfs` directory for a custom container and content of `analysis/README.md`
+If required, on the subject of CCDB objects caching see [CCDB caching information](/CCDB_caching.md)